manny405/Productive_Computing/README.rst

     cpu          up 7-00:00:00     43  alloc d[001-006,
     debug        up      10:00      2   idle e[001-002]

-Looking at the STATE of the partition will tell you the state of the nodes.
+Looking at the STATE of the partition will tell you the inromation about nodes.
-In this case, all of the nodes in the cpu partition are allocated and the 2 nodes in the debug partition are both idle.
+In this case, all of the nodes in the ``cpu`` partition are allocated and the 2 nodes in the ``debug`` partition are both idle.
 Additionally, looking at the TIMELIMIT tells you how long jobs can run in each parititon.
-The debug partition says that jobs may only run for 10 minutes.
-This partition is used for testing that calculations work before submitting them for production calculations in the cpu partition.
+The ``debug`` partition says that jobs may only run for 10 minutes.
+This partition is used for testing that your production calculations work before submitting it to the ``cpu`` partition, which may have a long queue.

 Let's submit our first job to the Slurm schedule::